BrendanGasparin/BrendanGasparin/README.md

 ## Curated lists

-[Cybersecurity YouTubers](https://github.com/BrendanGasparin/list-cybersecurity-youtubers): A curated list of YouTubers with content focused on cybersecurity.<br />
+[Cybersecurity YouTubers](https://github.com/BrendanGasparin/list-cybersecurity-youtubers): A curated list of YouTuber channels with content focused on cybersecurity.<br />
-[Hacking YouTubers](https://github.com/BrendanGasparin/list-hacking-youtubers): A curated list of YouTubers with content focused on hacking and penetration testing.<br />
+[Hacking YouTubers](https://github.com/BrendanGasparin/list-hacking-youtubers): A curated list of YouTuber channels with content focused on hacking and penetration testing.<br />
-[Programming YouTubers](https://github.com/BrendanGasparin/list-programming-youtubers): A curated list of YouTubers with content focused on programming.<br />
+[Programming YouTubers](https://github.com/BrendanGasparin/list-programming-youtubers): A curated list of YouTube channels with content focused on programming and software development.<br />

 <!--
 **BrendanGasparin/BrendanGasparin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.